 There are some people out there who simply love to learn; my husband is one of them.
 He gets energized by a syllabus, assignments, and pages upon pages of reading.
 Then there are those of us who are thankful we’ve put our school years and studying far behind us!
 But whether or not you are someone who enjoys learning, wisely parenting in transracial adoption requires willingness and commitment to pursuing growth.

 Why?
 Well, for starters, the stakes are high.
 We’ve been entrusted with the life of a child whose life experiences as a person of color will not be something we can personally identify with if we are not a person of color ourselves.
 In addition, most of us don’t come to adoption with much knowledge or awareness of how racial issues can impact life because honestly, we haven’t needed to think through it before, but our child will not have that option.
 And here’s the thing: we won’t magically gain the insight, knowledge, wisdom, and tools we need as parents of a multi-racial family.
 It takes humility to admit that we are desperately dependent on the Lord to help us learn!
 Like everything in life, growth doesn’t happen without the work of cultivating.
-As an Adoption Consultant with Christian Adoption Consultants, I've been honored to pray for and walk alongside many couples eager to dive into this work of growth.
+As an Adoption Consultant, I've been honored to pray for and walk alongside many couples eager to dive into this work of growth.
 And in my own life, I've seen that committing to ongoing growth as a parent who has adopted transracially is crucial in the pursuit of loving my children well.

 Here are 6 helpful questions for growth that we who have adopted transracially may benefit from asking ourselves regularly: